-We have applied to list our shares of common stock on the Nasdaq Global Market under the symbol "OMGI."
-Based on the range of prices at which our shares have traded on the PORTAL Market, prior to the time our common stock begins to trade on Nasdaq, purchases and sales of our common stock will occur for between \$14.05 and \$15.00 per share, if any shares are sold.
+We intend to apply to have our common stock listed on the Nasdaq Global Market under the symbol "OMGI."
+Based on the range of prices at which our shares have traded on the PORTAL Market, we expect that, prior to the time our common stock begins to trade on Nasdaq, purchases and sales of our common stock will occur for between \$14.05 and \$15.00 per share, if any shares are sold.
 Following the date of this prospectus, we anticipate that our shares will be listed on Nasdaq and that the selling shareholders may sell all or a portion of their shares from time to time in market transactions, in negotiated transactions or otherwise, and at prices and on terms that will be determined by the prevailing market price or at negotiated prices.
 However, we can give no assurances as to the development of liquidity or any trading market for the common stock.